 When You Shouldn’t Get a Small Business Loan

-Now that we’ve covered some instances in which taking out a small business loan could make sense, let’s look at when you should think twice.
+Now that we’ve covered some instances when getting a small business loan could make sense, let’s look at when you should think twice.

 1. When the Solution Doesn’t Match the Needs

-Are you trying to get funding in the short-term to help with what’s really a long-term challenge?
+Are you trying to get funding in the short term to help with what’s really a long-term challenge?
 For instance, maybe you’re in a cash business and find yourself struggling with company finances and think financing can help.
-If revenue is good but you find yourself experiencing one too many cash-flow issues, consider applying for a loan to invest in a bookkeeper instead.
+If revenue is good but you find yourself experiencing one too many cash-flow issues, focus on getting your budget in check first (or consider applying for a loan to invest in a bookkeeper instead).